applewjr/mtg-prices/README.md

   - Horizontal slice queries, 1 card for all dates, are handled in Snowflake, as they would be highly inefficient and expensive in Athena.
 - **Lambda Final Data Processing** - Take the stored data and run some more complex transforms.
   - In theory, these transforms could have all been done in SQL.
 I found it more accessible to use python for part of the transform process.

-#### Weekly pipeline
-- Weekly at 4:30am PST, kick off a step function which runs a series of lambdas, prompted by an EventBridge schedule.
-- This pipeline is only for unchanging card data, such as set name, so this pipeline is only to pick up new cards.
-- Reuse the following Lambdas: Convert JSON to CSV, Convert CSV to parquet, Add Athena Partitions.

 #### CloudFront
 - Serves the final processed data CSV to my Heroku instance.
 The CSV is replaced daily into the same location.